 At TMC, we are committed to protecting and respecting your privacy, so this policy explains when and why we collect personal information, how we use it, when and why we might share it and how we keep it secure.
 It also details your rights in relation to your personal information.
 We will regularly review this policy and post any updates to our website.
 Please check periodically in order to keep up to date with any changes.

 The Movement Centre is a registered charity in England and Wales (charity number 1075549), and a registered company in England and Wales (company number 03713213).

 Should you have any questions about this policy or your rights regarding your personal information, or if you would like to update your contact preferences, please use the following contact details:-

 The Movement Centre

 Oswestry SY10 7AG

 Email: [email protected]

 We obtain personal information from you when you enquire about our activities, register with us, send or receive an email, make a donation to us, ask a question about our services or otherwise provide us with your personal information.

 We may collect your information in writing, via email, over the phone, or in person.
-Examples include when contact is first made with TMC and your child’s details and diagnosis are taken and when you attend for your initial appointment where full medical history and further details are taken.
-Information might be provided in digital form, verbally or in writing, and be received directly from you or from a third party where appropriate, such as your GP or a hospital consultant.
+Examples include when contact is first made with TMC and your child’s details and diagnosis are taken; when you attend for your initial appointment, where a full medical history and further details are taken, along with the use of standardised assessments and outcome measures throughout a course of therapy.
+Information provided may be in digital form, verbally or in writing, and be received directly from you or from a third party where appropriate, such as your GP or a hospital consultant.